How Much of Kaguya-sama: Love Is War Is Adapted? Where to Continue in the Manga (2026 Guide)

 Quick Answer

-- The anime adapts:
+The anime currently covers:

 Anime → Manga Adaptation Table

-| Anime | Manga Coverage |
+| Anime | Manga Coverage | Best Manga Starting Point After Watching |

-| Season 1 (2019) | Vol.1 – Vol.5 (Ch.1–46) |
+| Season 1 | Vol.1–5 (parts of Ch.1–46) | Vol.5 Ch.47 |

-| Season 2 (2020) | Vol.5 – Vol.10 (Ch.48–101) |
+| Season 2 | Vol.5–10 + some earlier chapters | Vol.10 Ch.92 |

-| Season 3 (2022) | Vol.10 – Vol.14 (Ch.93–137) |
+| Season 3 | Vol.10–14 (parts of Ch.95–137) | Vol.14 Ch.138 |

-| Movie: First Kiss Never Ends | Vol.14 – Vol.15 (Ch.139–151) |
+| The First Kiss That Never Ends | Vol.14–15 (Ch.139–151) | Vol.16 Ch.152 |

 ⚠️ Note: Some chapters are skipped or rearranged.